jeremy-coleman/garbo/cssVars.md

 ```

-will output, which is the input format you need to pass into the dom using [selector/element].style.setProperty(prop, value, priority?)
+will output, which is the input format you need to pass into the dom using style.setProperty()
 ```js
 "--themeDarker", #004578
 "--themeDark", #005a9e